Hong Kong protesters rally at airport to 'educate' visitors - Journal du Cameroun

 Cathay Pacific’s Flight Attendants Union said it supported the rally and encouraged members to join, a stance that earned it a rebuke in China’s state media.

-“We feel deep regret with the incapability of our (chief executive) Carrie Lam and her team that only play tricks to fool its people,” the union said in a message on Facebook, referencing the city’s unelected leader.
+“We feel deep regret with the incapability of our (chief executive) Carrie Lam and her team that only play tricks to fool its people,” the union said in a message on Facebook, referring to the city’s unelected leader.

-“We aim to demonstrate (in) a peaceful manner and take the time to tell the people from all over the world… what has been happening lately in Hong Kong,” it added.